 Don't Disable Windows Defender Anymore

-Posted in Windows 8 by Steve Sinchak
+Posted August 2012 by Steve Sinchak

 Windows Defender, the malware and spyware utility first included in Windows Vista, got a major upgrade with Windows 8: virus protection.
 Best of all, Windows Defender is included in every edition of Windows 8 (including RT) so every Windows 8 box will have malware, spyware and virus protection automatically.